carlisson/bookmarks/ABOUT.md

 Bookmarks is a set of lists of links created from my bookmarks and expanded to be useful to others.

+Broken links and insertions: you can open an issue or a pull request.

 ## Credits

 Created by Cárlisson Galdino